-Often, in motorcycle crashes each party may play some role in causing the accident.
-In Florida, motorcycle riders are not barred from recovery if they were partially at fault for the accident.
+Often in motorcycle crashes, each party may play some role in causing the accident.
+In Florida, motorcycle riders are not barred from compensation if they were partially at fault for the accident.
 Florida is a comparative negligence state, in which the blame or negligence for an accident is distributed among the responsible parties.
-In each case, the court or mediator will determine what percentage of fault the parties held, and reduce a party's recovery by this amount.
-For example, if damages amounted to $100K and the automobile driver was 80% at fault, while the motorcycle rider was 20% at fault, the motorcycle rider would receive $80K.
+In each case, the court or mediator will determine what percentage of fault the parties held, and reduce a party's compensation by this amount.
+For example, if damages amounted to $100K and the automobile driver was 80% at fault, then the motorcycle rider is 20% at fault and would receive $80K.

 Florida requires helmets only for motorcyclists who are 20 or younger.
 Riders who are 21 and older, and who carry motorcycle insurance, are not required by law to wear a helmet.

 If you were injured in an accident due to another driver’s negligence, you might recover compensation for your injuries, even if you weren’t wearing a helmet.
-However, in some instances, you may receive a smaller amount if your failure to wear a helmet contributed to the injuries.
+However, in some instances, you may receive a smaller amount if you rode without a helmet and this contributed to the injuries.

-To maximize your chance of a full recovery, simplify the process, and put yourself in the best position for success, you require the assistance of a knowledgeable Miami motorcycle accident attorney.
-Motorcycle accident victims often suffer serious injury, leading to piles of medical bills, prolonged time off work, and potentially lifelong effects.
-Sean M. Cleary, motorcycle accident attorney, will assess the circumstances of your case and pursue all damage claims to the fullest extent.
+Motorcycle accident victims often suffer serious injuries, leading to piles of medical bills, prolonged time off work, and potentially lifelong effects.
+Miami attorney, Sean M. Cleary will assess the circumstances of your case and pursue all damage claims to the fullest extent.